Q. What is a bunkie board?

 Q. How much assembly is there on your log and rustic beds?

 A. Most of our beds will arrive with the headboard and footboard sections pre-assembled, you'll just need to simply attach the legs and side rails.
 Very minimal assembly is required.
-The bunk beds are sent with the legs attached in most cases.

 Q. What is the warranty on your products?